alisharify7/flask_captcha2/README.md

 </html>
 ```

-0.3 How verify Captcha:
+0.3 How to verify Captcha:
 -----------------------

-Use is_verify method on captcha objects for validating a request that
+Use the is_verify method on captcha objects for validating a request that
 contains a captcha

 ```python